Halkidiki (or Chalkidiki) is a stunningly beautiful peninsula which is part of the region of Central Macedonia in northern Greece.

 Enjoy a swim in the shallow waters and watch the lovely sunset with its palette of colors on the horizon.
 Children, as well as the adventurous, will definitely want to hike up the hills behind the beach for a great view of the nearby peninsula.

-Located on the southernmost part of Sithonia, Toroni is popular for its scenic landscape and magnificent beaches.
-The sandy beach features clear, greenish-blue waters, and the surrounding hills are filled with olive groves and pine trees.
+Located on the southernmost part of Sithonia, Toroni is popular for its scenic landscape and magnificent sands.
+The beach features clear, greenish-blue waters, and the surrounding hills are filled with olive groves and pine trees.

 The area around Toroni Beach actually has a rich history, and there are many lovely Byzantine churches nearby worth exploring.

-Located on the southeastern side of the Sithonia Peninsula, Kalamitsi Beach with its golden sands caressing the beautiful Aegean waters and its little coves waiting to be explored is a great place to relax.
+Located on the southeastern side of the Sithonia Peninsula, Kalamitsi Beach with its golden sands caressed by beautiful Aegean waters and its little coves waiting to be explored is a great place to relax.

 Adventurous travelers can also set up camp here, which would be an unforgettable alternative to organized hotel accommodations.